 Descartes also ushered in an area of independent thought in philosophy, breaking with tradition by refusing to base his reasoning exclusively on what others had written before him, extolling instead critical thinking.

 He heavily influenced the history of philosophy, inspiring other famous philosophers such as Spinoza, Leibniz and David Hume.

 Jean Jacques Rousseau

 Though born in Geneva in 1712, Jean-Jacques Rousseau was mainly active in France and was part of the Jacobin club during the French Revolution.
 He greatly influenced both Robespierre and Saint-Just’s ideology; it is thought he was their inspiration for making Deism France’s official religion during the first French Republic.

-Against Thomas Hobbes’ school of thought, Rousseau did not believe that man’s natural state was an immoral one.
+Against Thomas Hobbes’ school of thought, Rousseau did not believe that man’s natural state was immoral.
 Instead, he believed the universal ideal state of Humanity would be to live in a primitive society, according to his nature but not without discipline.
 There was a lot of criticism of his moral principle in the eighteenth century.
 It bleeds into his political philosophy of a state self-governed by the people.
-Such a state needs be small, making certain there is a sense of community that would make a single person strive for the good of all.
+Such a state needs are small, making certain there is a sense of community that would make a single person strive for the good of all.